FedCF: Fair Federated Conformal Prediction: Experiments

 \subsection{Setup.}

-\paragraph{Datasets.} We evaluate the FedCF framework on four multi-class datasets in different domains: (1, 2) ACSIncome and ACSEducation \citep{ding2021retiring}, (3) Pokec-\{n, z\} \citep{takac2012data}, (4) Fitzpatrick \cite{groh2021evaluating}.
-These datasets were not originally for FL, so we partitioned them to form our clients.
-For the ACS datasets, we use state and territory data to partition the information into clients.
-We consider \textbf{six} different partitioning schemes, based on common regional definitions in the U.S., which result in 4 (small), 8 (large), and 51 (all) clients.
-We also consider equivalent schemes for just the continental U.S..
-For Pokec-\{n, z\}, each graph is treated as a separate client, as they originate from distinct partitions of the larger \textit{Pokec} social network.
-Finally, for Fitzpatrick, since there is no predetermined partitioning scheme, we use a Dirichlet partitioner~\citep{yurochkin2019} with concentration parameter of $0.5$ to split $\train/\valid/\calib$ for $K\in\braces{2, 4, 8}$ clients.
-We use a $30\%/20\%/25\%/25\%$ stratified split for the full $\train/\valid/\calib/\test$.
+\paragraph{Datasets.} We evaluate the FedCF framework on four multi-class datasets: (1, 2) ACSIncome and ACSEducation \citep{ding2021retiring}, (3) Pokec-\{n, z\} \citep{takac2012data}, (4) Fitzpatrick \cite{groh2021evaluating}.
+Since these datasets were not originally designed for FL, we partition them into clients.
+For ACS, we use U.S. state/territory data with \textbf{six} regional schemes, yielding 4 (small), 8 (large), or 51 (all) clients, plus continental-only variants ($4$, $8$, and $48$ clients, respectively).
+For Pokec-\{n, z\}, each graph is treated as a client, as they are from distinct partitions of the larger \textit{Pokec} social network.
+Finally, for Fitzpatrick, since there is no natural partitioning scheme, we apply a Dirichlet partitioner~\citep{yurochkin2019} with $\alpha = 0.5$ to create $K\in\braces{2, 4, 8}$ clients.
+We use a $30/20/25/25$ stratified split for the full $\train/\valid/\calib/\test$.